Pascal-Krenckel/FFmpeg.Examples/README.md

 These examples are intended to demonstrate the different levels of abstraction available in FFmpegDotNet.

 Simple applications can use the high-level APIs, while advanced users can work directly with the underlying FFmpeg components to build custom multimedia pipelines.

+The examples are also intended to be read progressively: the high-level examples demonstrate what can be accomplished with minimal FFmpeg knowledge, while the corresponding **Under The Hood** examples expose the individual FFmpeg components and the processing steps that the high-level APIs manage internally.